AscendLab

 A video format converter re-encodes a source video into a different browser-friendly output format.

-This first version focuses on MP4 and WebM because they cover the most common web publishing and sharing needs.
+This first version focuses on MP4 and WebM because they cover the most common web publishing, upload, sharing, and browser playback needs.

 Best inputs

-MP4, WEBM, MOV, and other common containers are the best first inputs for browser-side conversion.
+MP4, WEBM, MOV, and other common containers are the best first inputs for this browser-side conversion flow.

 Destination format choice